-12.5 Injectors
+12.6 Injectors

 It is important to know that piping code into the library is pretty fast and efficient.
 Most processing time relates to memory management, calculations and generation of output can not be neglected either.
-Out of curiousity I added some functions that directly push data into the library but the gain is not that large.6 injecttransform instance, (table with) six numbers injectpath instance, table with hashes or arrays, cycle, variant
+Out of curiousity I added some functions that directly push data into the library but the gain is not that large.6

-SCANNER ARGUMENT

-injectnumeric instance, number

-injectinteger instance, number

-injectboolean instance, boolean

-injectstring instance, string

-injectpair instance, (table with) two numbers

-injectcolor instance, (table with) three numbers

-injectcmykcolor instance, (table with) four numbers
+SCANNER ARGUMENT injectnumeric instance, number injectinteger instance, number injectboolean instance, boolean injectstring instance, string injectpair instance, (table with) two numbers injectcolor instance, (table with) three numbers injectcmykcolor instance, (table with) four numbers injecttransform instance, (table with) six numbers injectpath instance, table with hashes or arrays, cycle, variant injectwhatever instance, ont of the above depending on type and size